 Observe that the range residual is much greater and the 'E-W Position' estimate is inaccurate at first.
 Gradually, the residual becomes smaller and the position becomes more accurate as more measurements are gathered.

 In the present model, the noise added to the range estimate is rather small compared to the ultimate range.
 The maximum magnitude of the noise is 300 ft, compared to a maximum range of 40,000 ft.
 Try increasing the magnitude of the range noise to an larger value, for example, 5 times this amount or 1500 ft. by changing the first component of the Gain parameter in the 'Meas.
 Noise Intensity' Gain block.

 Observe that the blue lines representing the estimated positions have moved farther from the red lines representing the actual positions, and the curves have become much more 'bumpy' and 'jagged'.
 We can partially compensate for the inaccuracy by giving the Kalman Filter block a better estimate of the measurement noise.
 Try setting the Measurement noise covariance parameter of the Kalman Filter block to 1500 and run the model again.

 Observe that when the measurement noise estimate is better, the E-W and N-S position estimate curves become smoother.
 The N-S position curve now consistently underestimates the position.
 Given how noisy the measurements are compared to the value of the N-S coordinate, this is expected behavior.

-The Simulink® example 'sldemo_radar_eml' uses the same initial simulation of target motion and accomplishes the tracking through the use of an extended Kalman filter implemented using the MATLAB Function block.
+The Radar Tracking Using MATLAB Function Block (Simulink) example model 'sldemo_radar_eml' uses the same initial simulation of target motion and accomplishes the tracking through the use of an extended Kalman filter implemented using the MATLAB Function block.